The Liv-ex Classification

+The Liv-ex Classification is a classification of the wines of the world by the London International Vintners Exchange (Liv-ex), based on their average trade prices on Liv-ex.

+The classification is inspired by the Bordeaux Wine Official Classification of 1855: it is based only on price, and consists of five tiers.
+Unlike the Bordeaux classification, it is updated regularly – every two years.
+The classification started in 2009, classifying only Bordeaux, but expanded in 2017 to include other regions, and is now international.
+It only includes wines that are transacted in sufficient quantity to be listed in the Liv-ex, thus excluding some small production cult wines.

+History

-The Liv-ex Bordeaux Classification was created in 2009 by the London International Vintners Exchange, the global marketplace for the wine trade.
-The classification of 2009 was inspired by the historical Bordeaux Classification and ranked the wines of the Bordeaux Left Bank solely on the price that each wine was worth at the time.
+The classification was started in 2009 as The Liv-ex Bordeaux Classification, and ranked the wines of Left Bank Bordeaux solely on the price that each wine was worth at the time.
 Since then, the classification has expanded to reflect the changing conditions of the market for fine wine, and has been updated in 2011, 2013, 2015 and 2017.
 The latter extended beyond Bordeaux to include wines from the rest of the world for the first time.

-The Liv-ex Classification 2019, published in July 2019, is a league table that ranks the wines of the world by their average trade prices on Liv-ex.
-Based on the transactional activity of the world’s largest pool of fine wine merchants, it reflects the changing buying patterns of the trade today.
+The 2019 classification was published in July 2019.